Products

 Currency matters, because the world changes fast

 Resolution gets most of the attention during procurement.
 Freshness (how recent the imagery is) is often treated as secondary.
+It shouldn’t be.

 The most detailed imagery in the world loses its value the moment the conditions it captured no longer exist.
 And conditions change faster than teams realize.